a2937/VirtualCPU/README.md

 ## Deployment

-Use the "jar" gradle task to build a deployable version of this program.
+Use the "jlink" gradle task to build a deployable version of this program.
+This is because of Java 11's module based system.
+The JLink task modifies the Java Runtime environment in order to add the JavaFX dependencies back where they belong.
+Log4J unfortunately did not use the dependency module setup and was unfortunately difficult to deal with.

 ## License